hpe-storage/csi-driver/README.md

 ## Support

-The HPE CSI Driver is considered beta software.
-Do not use for production and do not contact HPE for support.
+The HPE CSI Driver 1.0 is fully supported and is Generally Available.
+Other features like volume expansion, raw block volumes, CSI snapshots are considered beta (Do not use these features for production and do not contact HPE for support).
+Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs to find availability of beta features.
 Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/csi-driver/issues).
 You may also join our Slack community to chat with HPE folks close to this project.
 We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing